toskumar/blog/micro/aws/machine-learning/Algorithm.md

   * Discrete Binary Classification Problem.
 Example: Based on past customer response, should I mail this particular customer?
 Yes or NO?
   * Discrete Multi-class Classification problems: Example: Based on past customer response, how should I reach this customer?
 Email, Direct Mail, or Phone Call?
   * Linear Learner works well for continuous data eg., 10,4,30,32,22,50...
-  * Sparse dataset or missing data set eg., 34,4, ,30,12, , 3, , 12) use Factorization Machines Algorithm
+  * Sparse dataset or missing data set eg., 34,4, ,30,12, ,3, , 12) use Factorization Machines Algorithm

 `Factorization Machines Algorithm` General purpose supervised learning algorithm for both binary classification and regression.
 Captures interactive between features with high dimensional sparse datasets.

-To use this algorithm you need a number or list of numbers which yields some other number. the asswer you'are after.
+To use this algorithm you need a number or list of numbers which yields some other number. the answer you'are after.
 You can use it to predict a specific value or a threshold for placing into one of two groups.
 It is a good choice when you have "holes" in your data.

 * __Considers only pair-wise features__ : Amazon SageMaker's implementation of factorization machines will only analyze relationships of two pairs of features at a time.
 * __CSV is not supported__ : CSV is not a good choice for parse dimensions.
 File and pipe mode training are supported using recordIO-protobuf format with Float32 tensors.